Tenebrosful/DELTARUNE-Livesplit.Autosplitter/README.md

 ### Manual way (also for developers)

-1. Download the [latest release of the autosplitter](https://github.com/Tenebrosful/DELTARUNE-Livesplit.Autosplitter/releases) or clone the repository;
+1. Download the [latest release of the autosplitter](https://github.com/Tenebrosful/DELTARUNE-Livesplit.Autosplitter/releases) or clone the repository
-2. Open LiveSplit and add the component `Control -> Scriptable Auto Splitter` on your layout;
+2. Open LiveSplit and add the component `Control -> Scriptable Auto Splitter` on your layout
 3. Insert the path to the autosplitter file in `Script Path`.

 ![Layout Editor with Control -> Scriptable Auto Splitter selected](/assets/manualInstall.png)